alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 Users should be created on the main domain controller (DC1) in the SHM and synchronised to Azure Active Directory.
 A helper script for doing this is already uploaded to the domain controller - you will need to prepare a `CSV` file in the appropriate format for it.

+(security_groups)=

 ### {{lock}} SRE Security Groups

-Each user should be assigned to one or more "security groups", which give them access to a given SRE with appropriate privileges.
+Each user should be assigned to one or more Active Directory "security groups", which give them access to a given SRE with appropriate privileges.
 The security groups are named like so:

 - `SG <SRE ID> Research Users`: Default for most researchers.
 No special permissions.
 - `SG <SRE ID> Data Administrators`: Researchers who can create/modify/delete database tables schemas.
 Given to a smaller number of researchers.
 Restricting this access to most users prevents them creating/deleting arbitrary schemas, which is important because some SREs have their input data in database form.